 Pupil Personnel Services/Special Education

 Pupil Personnel Services, under the direction of Robin Marino, Director of Pupil Personnel Services, provides a wide range of support services for the Stratford School System.
 These services are delivered through the following departments and programs: Special Education; Pupil Services; Health Services; Early Learning Services; Alternative Learning Program Honoring Achievement (ALPHA); The Strive Program, The STEPS Program and Homebound Instruction.
-Ms. Marino is assisted by Kate Ceriello, Coordinator of Special Education, Karen Proto, Coordinator of Pupil Personnel Services, Aimee Boyle, Coordinator of Pupil Personnel Services, Thomas Brant, Coordinator of Pupil Personnel Services A.L.P.H.A., Kathryn Mascia, Department Head for Alternative Services, Jennifer Alves, Coordinator, Early Childhood and Jessica Alexander, Department Head for Special Education.
+Ms. Marino is assisted by Kate Ceriello, Coordinator of Special Education, Karen Proto, Coordinator of Pupil Personnel Services, Aimee Boyle, Coordinator of Pupil Personnel Services, Bryan Murphy, Coordinator of Pupil Personnel Services A.L.P.H.A., Kathryn Mascia, Department Head for Alternative Services, Jennifer Alves, Coordinator, Early Childhood and Jessica Alexander, Department Head for Special Education.

 A Message from the Director

 Welcome to Pupil Services!
 The Stratford School District welcomes you to Stratford.
 An integral part of our school district is providing all disabled students an appropriate education through a continuum of services to address their educational needs.
 Through the support and services of the Department of Pupil Personnel Services, Stratford Public Schools has a process in place that gives the parent or guardian the opportunity to join in partnership with educators and other professionals in developing and implementing special education services for students identified as having a disability.
 Parents and/or guardians are encouraged to become involved as vital participants and advocates in supporting and promoting social, emotional, and academic student growth.